daluu/jrobotremoteserver/trunk/apachexmlrpc/src/org/robotframework/remotelibrary/Readme.txt

+NOTE: Recommended that you go to https://github.com/ombre42/jrobotremoteserver to get the latest release that uses Apache XML-RPC.
+Otherwise, read on...

 Rather than duplicate copies of source code in multiple locations, the rest of the code is under the Redstone XML-RPC path of the source code repository.
 The rest of the code should apply to both the Apache and Redstone XML-RPC server implementations.
 Only the server code, and JARs used + classpath for compilation are different between the two.

 So you can check out the rest of the code from the Redstone path.